 WHAT DOES IT LOOK LIKE?

-IPA symbols are based chiefly on the Latin alphabet, along with any limitations from that.
+The IPA is based chiefly on the Latin alphabet, therefore inheriting any limitations from that.

 Below is a generic IPA set for English (Received Pronunciation and similar accents):—